illinois/queue/README.md

 ## Database Migrations

 We use [Sequelize](http://docs.sequelizejs.com/) as an ORM to make interacting with our database easier.
-However, its build-in support for migrations is primitive and hard to automate, so Queue includes its own migration support.
+However, its built-in support for migrations is primitive and hard to automate, so Queue includes its own migration support.

 Our philosophy is that the Sequelize model definitions in `models/` should serve as the source of truth for what the database should look like at any given repository state.
 However, because Sequelize can't automatically mutate the database schema to bring it up-to-date with what's expected, we track each change to the database schema so that we can smoothly update the database whenever the schema changes.